 Matt Cain finished his second season as an assistant coach with the Bemidji State football program in 2016.
-He is responsible for coaching the defensive line.
+He was named special teams coordinator in May 2018 and is also responsible for the running backs.
 Prior to coming to Bemidji State, Cain spent the last five years from 2011-2015 as a part of his alma mater, Carroll University's football coaching staff.
 He was the defensive ends coach for the Pioneers.

 In 2017 Bemidji State's defensive front provided a spark for the "Gang Green" in Cain's third season while finishing the season second in the conference with 34 sacks.
 As a unit, the defense was ranked fifth in the confrence with an average of 299.3 yards allowed per game with only 4.1 yards per play.
 The "Gang Green" defense ranked fifth in the NSIC in rushing defense with 104.9 yards allowed per game.
 Two Beavers defensive linemen were selected to the 2017 All-NSIC team, including senior defensive end Alex Burgess to the second team and senior defensive end Jake Wirsching to the honorable mention team.

 In 2016 the Gang Gree defense ranked fifth in the NSIC allowing 394 yards per game but just 4.9 yards per play on their way to a record 9 total wins and the program's first post season win in the Mineral Water Bowl.
 They also ranked fifth in the conference with 33 sacks and Defensive Lineman Alex Burgess was selected to the All-NSIC First Team Defense while Lineman Jake Wirsching was name to the All-NSIC Second Team Defense.